DK-Hostmaster/rdap-service-specification/README.md

 - Name, address and user for users with address protection enabled
 - Email for all users
-- Phonenumbers marked as non-public
+- Phone numbers marked as non-public

 <a id="api-1"></a>
 ### API